-Proxy AV data is a low-resolution (1.5 Mbps video, 64 kbps per audio channel), MPEG-4 based version of a full-resolution data stream.
-XDCAM recorders and camcorders automatically generate and record low-resolution proxy AV data whenever they record full-resolution MPEG HD data.
+Proxy AV data is a low-resolution (1.5 Mbps video, 64 kbps per audio channel), MPEG-4 based version of a fullresolution data stream.
+Whenever this unit records full-resolution MPEG HD data, it simultaneously generates and records low-resolution proxy AV data.
 Because of its small size, proxy AV data can be transferred quickly over computer networks, easily edited in the field with laptop computers, 1) and readily used in a wide variety of applications, such as content management on small-scale servers.

-1) The supplied PDZ-1 Proxy Browsing Software can be used to create simple EDLs (Edit Decision Lists).
+The supplied PDZ-1 Proxy Browsing Software can be used to create simple EDLs (Edit Decision Lists).